dbrownfield/Brownfield_et_al/README.md

 In submission - the processed expression matrix is provided.
 ### E18 Lung Mesenchymal Cells
 In submission - the processed expression matrix is provided.

 ## Figure 5
+These data were acquired back in 2014 using the Fluidigm C1 chip technology.
 ### Adult AT2 Cells
+GSE52583
 ### Adult Lung Mesenchymal Cells
+GSE109444

 ## Supplementary Figure 1
 ### E18 Distal Lung Epithelial Cells (isoforms)
+GSE52583
 ## Supplementary Figure 3
 ### Tabula Muris
 ### E16 Mouse Lung Cells